-Life insurance helps ensure financial security if you or your spouse were to die.
+Life insurance for couples helps ensure financial security if you or your spouse were to die.
 While it’s hard to consider the possibility of death when you’re starting a life with someone, the reality is that death happens and can be financially devastating if you aren’t prepared.

 Life insurance becomes relevant once you get married, and I’d argue even more important once you have kids.
 As a team, it’s likely that your income has increased, but building a future can also bring debt.
 (Unfortunately, that house doesn’t buy itself.)
 With a life insurance policy, you make sure that your partner can stay financially stable if your portion of the income isn’t around to help pay the bills.

 If you work for a company, likely you will have some life insurance already that is a multiple of your income.
 This often times is not enough to cover your expenses and provide a stable flow of extra income if something were to happen to one of you.
 Most people recommend having a policy that 7 to 10 times your income.